Skip to main content

 Generate and Share Meeting Summaries

-• Start a Meeting Summary by selecting AI Companion in the toolbar, then Start summary.
-(Alternatively, select Turn on all to activate both Meeting Summary and Meeting Questions.)
+• Select AI Companion in the meeting toolbar to activate both Meeting Summary and In-Meeting Questions.

-• While meeting attendees get a notice that AI Companion features have been turned on, it’s still good practice to let them know verbally too.
+• Meeting participants get notified that AI Companion is on – but it’s still good practice to let them know verbally too.

-• Zoom will email you the Meeting summary after the meeting.
+• Zoom will email the Meeting Summary to the meeting owner after the meeting.

-• Your attendees have the ability to ask you to turn off Meeting Summary.
-Doing so is at your discretion as host.
-If you choose to stop a summary, select AI Companion, then Stop Summary.
+• Meeting participants may ask you to turn off AI Companion.
+Doing so is your choice as host.
+If you want to stop AI, select Stop AI Companion in the AI Companion panel.

 Review and Distribute a Summary